China Northwest Airlines Flight 2303: Accident

 At 8:22:42, the aircraft disintegrated in mid-air above the suburb of Tsuitou Village, Mingyu Township.
 All 146 passengers and 14 crew died, most on impact.
 Wreckage landed to the southeast of the airport, scattered over 18 mi of farmland.

 Investigation

 Poor maintenance was the probable cause of the accident.
 The previous evening, the autopilot yaw-channel had been erroneously connected to the bank control, and the bank-channel to the yaw controls, while undergoing maintenance at an unapproved facility.
+After takeoff, the faulty damper immediately caused the plane to experience violent roll oscillations, overstressing the airframe beyond its structural limits.
+This led to its break up in mid-air.

 Aftermath

 This crash, as well as the crash of China Southwest Airlines Flight 4509 in 1999, resulted in China's decision to retire the Tupolev Tu-154.
 All Tu-154s in China were removed from service on October 30, 2002.
 In 2003, China Northwest airlines merged into China Eastern Airlines.
 Flight 2303 is still in use by China Eastern Airlines for their Xian-Guangzhou flight.